Workplace Pressure Is a Signal

 The survey is not a generic wellbeing assessment.

-It is a diagnostic tool meant to inform decisions, not to label or judge.
+It is a diagnostic tool designed to inform decisions, not to label or judge.

 Step 3 — Tailored Guidance and Intervention